Brazil–Nigeria relations: Bilateral agreements

 Both nations have signed several agreements such as an Agreement for Cultural and Educational Cooperation (2000); Agreement on Trade and Investment (2005); Agreement on Technical Cooperation (2005); Agreement on Cultural Cooperation (2005); Agreement for Regular Political Consultations (2005); Agreement on Energy Cooperation (2009); Memorandum of Understanding on broad areas of Cross-National Cooperation (2010); Agreement on Defense Cooperation (2010) and a Memorandum of Understanding for the creation of a Bilateral Strategic Dialogue Mechanism (2013).

+Cultural relations

+Some former slaves in Brazil contributed their Yoruba heritage to local culture, and some of them settled in Nigeria in the 19th and 20th centuries, creating a Brazilian quarter in Lagos.